rastenis/react-hooks-uikit-express-oauth-boiler-v2/readme.md

 # After you are happy with the configurations (they will be persisted locally in config/open-authenticator), restart the container:
 $ docker restart authenticator
+# Upon restarting, open-authenticator will automatically install all required dependencies for your configuration.
+You are good to go!

 ```